jeffrey-weisinger/cs839-hallucination-mitigation/README.md

 1. Get the Vectors

-This repository requires trained TSV vectors (.pt files).
+This repository requires trained TSV vectors (tsv_vectors_layer_X.pt file).

-If you are working with the detection team, ask for the tsv_vectors_layer_X.pt file.

-If you want to test the pipeline immediately, the code will automatically generate Mock Data (Random Noise) if no file is provided.
+If we want to test the pipeline immediately, the code will automatically generate Mock Data (Random Noise) if no file is provided.

 2. Run the Mitigator

-The main entry point is main.py.
-You can configure the model and layer ID directly in the script.
+The main entry point is main.py, which can configure the model and layer ID directly in the script.

 python main.py